selina603/mktcontent/support/sla/storage-en.md

 ### Additional Definitions

-1. "**Geo Replication Lag**" for GRS and RA-GRS Accounts is the time it takes for data stored in the Primary Region of the storage account to replicate to the Secondary Region of the storage account.
-Because GRS and RA-GRS Accounts are replicated asynchronously to the Secondary Region, data written to the Primary Region of the storage account will not be immediately available in the Secondary Region.
-Customers can query the Geo Replication Lag for a storage account, but 21Vianet does not provide any guarantees as to the length of any Geo Replication Lag under this SLA.
+1. "**Average Error Rate**"  for a billing month is the sum of Error Rates for each hour in the billing month divided by the total number of hours in the billing month.

-2. "**Geographically Redundant Storage (GRS) Account**" is a storage account for which data is replicated synchronously within a Primary Region and then replicated asynchronously to a Secondary Region.
-Customers cannot directly read data from or write data to the Secondary Region associated with GRS Accounts.
+2. "**Blob Storage Account**" is a storage account specialized for storing data as blobs and provides the ability to specify an access tier indicating how frequently the data in that account is accessed.

-3. "**Locally Redundant Storage (LRS) Account**" is a storage account for which data is replicated synchronously only within a Primary Region.

-4. "**Primary Region**" is a geographical region in which data within a storage account is located, as selected by Customer when creating the storage account.
-Customers may execute write requests only against data stored within the Primary Region associated with storage accounts.

-5. "**Read Access Geographically Redundant Storage (RA-GRS) Account**" is a storage account for which data is replicated synchronously within a Primary Region and then replicated asynchronously to a Secondary Region.
-Customers can directly read data from, but cannot write data to, the Secondary Region associated with RA-GRS Accounts.

-6. "**Secondary Region**" is a geographical region in which data within a GRS or RA-GRS Account is replicated and stored, as assigned by Azure based on the Primary Region associated with the storage account.
-Customers cannot specify the Secondary Region associated with storage accounts.

-7. "**Zone Redundant Storage (ZRS) Account**" is a storage account for which data is replicated across multiple facilities.
-These facilities may be within the same geographical region or across two geographical regions.

-### Monthly Uptime Calculation and Service Levels for Storage Service

-1. "**Total Storage Transactions**" is the set of all storage transactions, other than Excluded Transactions, attempted within a one-hour interval across all storage accounts in the Storage Service in a given subscription.
+3. "**Cool Access Tier**" is an attribute of a Blob Storage Account indicating that the data in the account is infrequently accessed and has a lower availability service level than data in other access tiers.

-2. "**Excluded Transactions**" are storage transactions that do not count toward either Total Storage Transactions or Failed Storage Transactions.
+4. "**Excluded Transactions**" are storage transactions that do not count toward either Total Storage Transactions or Failed Storage Transactions.
 Excluded Transactions include pre-authentication failures; authentication failures; attempted transactions for storage accounts over their prescribed quotas; creation or deletion of containers, tables, or queues; clearing of queues; and copying blobs between storage accounts.

-3. "**Error Rate**" is the total number of Failed Storage Transactions divided by the Total Storage Transactions during a set time interval (currently set at one hour).
+5. "**Error Rate**" is the total number of Failed Storage Transactions divided by the Total Storage Transactions during a set time interval (currently set at one hour).
+If the Total Storage Transactions in a given one-hour interval is zero, the error rate for that interval is 0%.

-4. "**Failed Storage Transactions**" is the set of all storage transactions within Total Storage Transactions that are not completed within the Maximum Processing Time associated with their respective transaction type, as specified in the table below.
+6. "**Failed Storage Transactions**" is the set of all storage transactions within Total Storage Transactions that are not completed within the Maximum Processing Time associated with their respective transaction type, as specified in the table below.
 Maximum Processing Time includes only the time spent processing a transaction request within the Storage Service and does not include any time spent transferring the request to or from the Storage Service.

 <table>
  	  <tr>